 BUN creatinine ratio calculator counts the ratio of a patient's blood urea nitrogen to their creatinine levels.
-Read on to find out how to calculate BUN creatinine ratio, why we measure it, and what does it mean if the BUN creatinine ratio is high or low.
+Read on to find out how to calculate the BUN creatinine ratio, why we measure it, and what it means if the BUN creatinine ratio is high or low.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 If any health condition bothers you, consult a physician.

 Blood urea nitrogen and creatinine are both metabolites, so they're produced constantly by the body at a fairly steady pace.
 The difference lies in the way they behave in the nephron, the functional unit of the kidney.
 Creatinine is usually filtered, secreted directly into the lumen, and does not leave the lumen of the tubule.
 BUN is filtered and then reabsorbed back in the blood, so, naturally, we would have more BUN in the blood than creatinine.

 If the BUN creatinine ratio is high, it's usually connected to the low glomerular filtration rate (you can count it in the GFR calculator).
 In this case, both metabolites get filtered poorly due to small flow, but urea (that contains urea nitrogen) 'leaks out' back to the blood, which increases the ratio.
 If the ratio is low, it means that substances just passed the kidney and didn't get filtered.

 BUN creatinine ratio is just one of the parameters to assess kidneys.
 If we measure creatinine in the urine, we are able to count fractional excretions – e.g., calculate FENa or FEUrea.
 If potassium is our concern, transtubular potassium gradient calculator is more than useful.
 And if all we've got is the serum creatinine, we can estimate the GFR with the creatinine clearance parameter.